SolomonGao/SolomonGao/README.md

 - 👋 Hi, I’m @SolomonGao
 - 👀 I'm a software engineering student.
 I like programming and learning new knowledge.
-- 🌱 I'm currently learning computer networking (so hard!) and improving my C++ skills.
+- 🌱 I'm currently enhance my springboot skills.
 - 💞️ I'm looking for an internship!
 I also hope to be exposed to more projects to improve my programming skills.
 - 📫 How to reach me ：E-mail @ gaoxing738234123@foxmail.com.